Rule 63

-Rule 63, commonly referred to as genderbend, is an Internet meme that states that, as a rule, "for every character there is a gender swapped version of that character".
+Rule 63 is an Internet meme that states that, as a rule, "for every character there is a gender swapped version of that character".
 It is one of the "Rules of the Internet" that began in 2006 as a Netiquette guide on 4chan and were eventually expanded upon by including deliberately mocking rules, of which Rule 63 is an example.
 It began to see general use in fandom communities as a term to refer to both fan-made and official gender flips of existing fictional characters.

 Origin

 Prior to the creation of Rule 63, gender flipping was popularized in video games in the 1990s by one of the moves of Darkstalkers character Demitri Maximoff, a vampire.
 Called Midnight Bliss, it involves him approaching his opponent while holding a rose.
 If successful, he turns them into a helpless maiden and drains them of their blood, which affects their life energy in-game.
 This meant that female versions of all the game's male characters had to be created, as well as those of Street Fighter and SNK characters when SNK vs. Capcom included Maximoff.
 These female interpretations became popular and resulted in large amounts of fan art, as well as prompting art of gender-swaps of other male and female characters.

 Rule 63 was created in mid-2007 as an addition to the humorous "Rules of the Internet", originally created around the end of 2006 on 4chan.
 It lists two statements: